Everyday Things That Decrease Your AC Efficiency

 4. Using Heat-Generating Appliances

-On a hot day in Las Vegas, your air conditioner already has enough work to do.
+On a hot day in Las Vegas, or any other day in the shade-less desert environment, your air conditioner already has enough work to do.
 Using heat-generating appliances in your home adds to the cooling system’s burden.

 When possible, avoid using heat-generating appliances including dishwashers, clothes dryers, ovens, cooktops, or toasters during the daytime.
 You can run your dishwasher overnight.
 For clothes drying, use the dryer early in the day, before sunrise if possible.